malectro/blog/content/blog/ff-magic.md

 FF7 puts the player in the role of Cloud Strife, an ex-soldier turned mercenary hired by a gang of eco-terrorists to help bring down a hyper-capitalist regime.
 Cloud has a strange relationship with the main villain, the experimental offspring of a human and an alien, that may have involved them sharing DNA during their time in the military.
 Players also learn about the "lifestream", which seems to function much like a qi-health meter for the planet and is drying out due to human industry.

-Needless to say, this is all weirdly still relevant probably informed a lot of adolescent worldviews.
+Needless to say, this is all weirdly still relevant and probably informed a lot of adolescent worldviews.

 [^3]: Skyrim, GTA